fluidecho/preview/README.md

 Console logging, inspecting and debugging tool.

-Instead of having console.log and util.inspect all over your code during development, use preview, can then turn printing on or off using --preview argument.
+Instead of having console.log and util.inspect all over your code during development, use preview and can then turn printing on or off using _--preview_ argument.

 ## Installation